 BrainStems are designed to be able to form a reactive, extensible network.
-All BrainStem modules come with a default network base address for identification on the stem.system.getModule(module)
+All BrainStem modules come with a default network base address for identification on the BrainStem network bus.
+The default module base address for USBHub2x4 is factory-set as 6, and can be accessed with:

-4 See BrainStem software API reference at https://acroname.com/reference/ for further details about all BrainStem API methods and information.
+See BrainStem software API reference at https://acroname.com/reference/ for further details about all BrainStem API methods and information.